rupesh045048/ELK_proj/README.md

   # ELK_proj
+## Objective
+Understand Customer Segmentation: Analyze gender and age-based purchase distributions to tailor targeted campaigns.
+Assess Regional Performance: Evaluate total sales by customer location and product categories to identify high-performing markets and categories.
+Monitor Payment Preferences: Identify the most commonly used payment methods for better payment support and customer experience.
+Evaluate Discount Strategies: Analyze average discounts across product categories to determine their impact on sales.

+DATASET
 The dashboard aggregates and visualizes data from various fields, such as product categories, payment methods, customer demographics, and transaction details.
 The goal is to enable business analysts, marketers, and decision-makers to understand trends, customer behavior, and performance metrics at a glance.
 Data Fields
 The data used in this dashboard consists of transaction records, including the following fields: